-Fortunately, it’s not more burpees ever attempted in the history of mankind or even the size of the US national debt—that is 32 trillion and counting.
-We’re talking about is calories, the energy content of food, kilocalories to be precise.
+Fortunately, it’s not more burpees than ever attempted in the history of mankind or even the size of the US national debt—that is 32 trillion and counting.
+We’re talking about calories, the energy content of food, kilocalories, to be precise.

-22 trillion is the number of kilocalories that must be supplied each and every day to meet the basic needs of a human population of 8 billion people, increasing at a rate of 8,000 per hour.
+22 trillion is the number of kilocalories that must be supplied each and every day to meet the basic metabolic energy needs of a human population of 8 billion people, increasing at a rate of 8,000 per hour.

-The number comes from the estimated average level of energy consumption of 2,800 kcals per person per day multiplied by the number of people on earth.
+The number comes from the simple assumption that the average person needs an energy consumption of 2,800 kcals per day from food multiplied by the number of people on Earth.

 An enormous number

-This daily challenge applies every single day of every single year and continues to get larger as the population grows and wealth increases.
+The 22 trillion a day challenge applies every single day of every year and continues getting bigger as the population grows and wealth increases.

-22 trillion or 22,000 billion is such an enormous number it’s incomprehensible, a bit like the US national debt.
+22 trillion or 22,000 billion is such an enormous number it’s incomprehensible, rather like the US national debt.

-Through global disruption from financial crises, errant presidents and even a pandemic, the food production and distribution systems keep supplying the calories such that the 22 trillion a day challenge is met, more or less met.
+Through global disruption from financial crises, errant presidents and even a pandemic, the food production and distribution systems keep supplying the calories such that the 22 trillion a day challenge is met, more or less.

-We say more or less because not everyone has access to the calories that they need.
+More or less because not everyone has access to the necessary calories.

-United Nations food agencies State of Food Insecurity and Nutrition in the World 2020 report estimates about 8.9% of the world’s population — 690 million people — go to bed on an empty stomach each night and this number is expected to exceed 840 million by 2030.
+United Nations food agencies State of Food Insecurity and Nutrition in the World 2020 report estimates that about 8.9% of the world’s population—690 million people—go to bed on an empty stomach each night, which is expected to exceed 840 million by 2030.

 Meanwhile, data from The Food and Agriculture Organisation of the United Nations (FAOSTAT) shows the average intake of food energy per person in the US is 3,600 calories daily, up a quarter from the level in 1961 and 28% more than is needed for good metabolic maintenance, with growth in consumption of vegetable oils accounting for more than half of the calorie increase.

-This inequity in food for people across the world exists despite most estimates suggesting that global production is sufficient to meet demand.
-Poverty reduction to prevent hungry and malnourished people remains a global challenge that should be a high priority for everyone.
+This food inequity for people worldwide exists despite most estimates from production and supply suggesting that global food production is sufficient to meet demand.
+Poverty reduction to prevent hunger and malnourished people remains a global challenge everyone should prioritise.

 We will come back to this in a moment.

-First, let’s focus on the remarkable fact that 22 trillion calories are delivered every single day through a dizzying array of production systems and supply chains.
+First, let’s focus on the remarkable fact that 22 trillion calories are delivered daily through a dizzying array of production systems and supply chains.

-Humanity is extraordinarily good at innovating where there’s a buck involved.
-If there is profit people will find a way to grab a share of it.
-The economists call it meeting demand with supply.
+Humans are extraordinarily good at innovating where there’s a buck involved.
+It’s our superpower.
+If there is profit, people will find a way to grab a share.
+Economists call it meeting demand with supply.

-The challenge that sustainably FED recognizes is not so much the magnitude of the calories needed more for a hundred years and more into the future, scary as this is.
+The 22 trillion a day challenge that sustainably FED recognises is not so much the magnitude of the calories needed today, tomorrow, and for a hundred years and more into the future, scary as this is.

 Our concern is where all those calories will come from.

 Food production involves channelling primary production from photosynthesis in plants into foodstuffs.
-Fields, feedlots, fisheries and farms of all shapes and sizes generate the calories using applied ecology with and without additional inputs of energy, fertilizer and pesticides.
+Fields, feedlots, fisheries and farms of all shapes and sizes generate the calories using applied ecology, typically with additional energy inputs, fertiliser and pesticides.

-The 22 trillion a day challenge is to understand these finite limits and work within them to retain natural capital.
+The 22 trillion a day challenge is understanding the limits to natural capital and working within them to feed everyone well.

-That the global six-continent supply chain and close to 500 million subsistence farmers can meet the 22 trillion a day, regularly, routinely, day after day, year after year is nothing short of miraculous.
+That the global six-continent supply chain and close to 500 million subsistence farmers can meet the 22 trillion a day challenge regularly, routinely, day after day, year after year is nothing short of miraculous.

-Close to a billion people are food insecure, and another 3 billion are malnourished because while poverty leads to malnutrition but so do empty calories.
-Fixing inequity in food access and food security will be a high priority but so too will maintaining a healthy diet for everyone.
+Close to a billion people are food insecure, and another 3 billion are malnourished because while poverty leads to malnutrition, so do empty calories.
+Fixing inequity in food access and food security will be a high priority, but so will maintaining a healthy diet for everyone.

-As a reader and hopefully a participant on the site we hope you can become part of the solution.
+As a reader and hopefully a participant on the site, we hope you become a hero in the challenge of everyone’s lifetime.